Faryalaurooj/Vulnerable-Road-Users-Detection-Tracking/README.md

 ```
 and see by ctrl+click  at http://localhost:6006/

-so when training staerted on my machine following information was displayed
+so when training staerted on my machine following information was displayed:

 Model summary: 365 layers, 68155497 parameters, 68155481 gradients, 258.1 GFLOPs
 Transferred 589/595 items from pretrained weights
 TensorBoard: Start with 'tensorboard --logdir runs/detect/train7', view at http://localhost:6006/
 Freezing layer 'model.22.dfl.conv.weight'